erikarn/rpi-build/README.md

 Specific bits here:

+* It requires perl for bin/filter.pl.
+No, not sorry!
 * It's all hard-coded paths in bin/build-rpi;
 * I'm trying out the non-root build/install method
 * .. which involves using METALOG from install, makefs and mkimg